ricsanfre/pi-cluster/docs/_docs/loki.md

 ---
-title: Loki
+title: Loki and Grafana
 permalink: /docs/loki/
-description: How to deploy Loki in our Raspberry Pi Kuberentes cluster.
+description: How to deploy Grafana Loki in our Raspberry Pi Kuberentes cluster.
-last_modified_at: "24-10-2022"
+last_modified_at: "01-11-2022"

 ---